SirPhilip3/Obsidian-Uni/Magistrale/1 anno/Calculus and Optimization/Vector Spaces.md

 >[!important] **Linearly Indipendent Vectors**
 >A set of vectors that rapresents the whole vector space
 >
->These are those *vectros* that satisfy the following criteria :
+>These are those *vectors* that satisfy the following criteria :
 >given $v_1, \dots , v_n \in V(K)$ and $\alpha_1, \dots, \alpha_n \in K$ than the *vectors* $\{v_1, \dots , v_n\}$ are *linearly indipendent* if :
 >$$
 >\alpha_1 v_i + \dots + \alpha_n v_n = w \iff \alpha_1= \dots = \alpha_m = 0